statamic/ssg/README.md

 - Create a site in your [Netlify](https://netlify.com) account
 - Link the site to your desired GitHub repository
-- Add build command `php please ssg:generate`
+- Set build command to `php please ssg:generate`
     - If you need to compile css/js, be sure to add that command too and execute it before generating the static site folder
     - ie. `npm install && npm run build && php please ssg:generate`
 - Set publish directory to `storage/app/static`